Feuerlabs/exometer/doc/README.md

 + `type_map` (prop list - default: n/a)
 <br></br>
-Specifies the mapping between metrics/datapoints and the collectd type
-    to use when sending an updated metric value.
+Specifies the mapping between metrics/datapoints and the collectd type to use when sending an updated metric value.
 See below.
-<br></br>

-<br></br>

 Type maps must be provided since there is no natural connection between the type of a metric/datapoint pair and an identifier in collectd.
 The `type_map` consists of a prop list that converts a path to a metric/datapoint to a string that can be used as a type when reporting to collectd.
-<br></br>

-<br></br>

 The key part of each element in the list consists of a list of atoms that matches the name of the metrics, with the name of the data point added as a final element.
 If the metric is identified as `[ webserver, https, get_count ]`, and the data point is called `total`, the key in the type_map would be `[ webserver, https, get_count, total ]`, The value part of a property is the type string to use when reporting to collectd.
 Please see types.db(5) for a list of available collectd types.
 A complete entry in the `type_map` list would be: `{ [ webserver, https, get_count, total ], "counter" }`.

 #### <a name="Configuring_graphite_reporter">Configuring graphite reporter</a> ####

-Below is an example of the collectd reporter application environment, with its correct location in the hierarchy:
+Below is an example of the a graphite reporter application environment, with its correct location in the hierarchy:

 ```erlang